rioualen/gene-regulation/README.md

 Generation Sequencing data related to gene regulation: ChIP-seq, RNA-seq, and related technologies.

+The goals are multiple.

+1. Avoid duplication of efforts by sharing the developments of different bioinformaticians involved in ChIP-seq and RNA-seq projects.

+2. Ensure portability and re-usability of the code.

+3. Enable validation of the code by independent users.

 We have chosen to use the [Snakemake workflow management system](https://bitbucket.org/snakemake/snakemake/wiki/Home)[1] in order to build reproducible and flexible NGS analysis pipelines.